-When designing a letterhead, a lot of thought and detail should go into it.
-Professional Letterhead is often one of the first points of contact to potential customers, making it one of the most important printing collaterals in the business.
+When it’s time to create a letterhead, a lot of thought and detail should go into it.
+Professional Letterhead is often one of the first points of contact with potential customers, making it one of the most critical printing collaterals in the business.
 Not only is it a form of professional correspondence, but it is a central part of your sales and marketing communications strategy.

 It makes you seem easier to work with.

-Personalized letterhead and stationery makes your business look professional.
+Personalized letterhead and custom stationery make your business look professional.
 In using it, you’re able to create a relationship with your potential client based on trustworthiness and reliability.
 Furthermore, it shows that you’re an established business.

-When a company has a high-quality letterhead, one immediately assumes that it will provide a high-quality product or service.
-And if you have an ongoing company image—including a logo, business card, letterhead, and envelopes—potential customers will notice the effort that you have put in.
+When a company has a high-quality business letterhead, one immediately assumes that it will provide a high-quality product or service.
+And if you have an ongoing company image—including a logo, business card, and envelopes—potential customers will notice the effort that you have put in.
 Furthermore, every company wants its customers to know that it offers the most affordable prices and the best service.
-Therefore, your letterhead needs to reflect this.
+Therefore, it needs to reflect this.

-In order to create a well thought out letterhead, it’s important to consider its sizing.
-The standard size for letterheads varies depending on the region.
-If you’re sending a letter in the United States or Canada, you’ll want to set your page to US Letter size, which is 8.5’’ x 11’’.
+In order to create a well thought out design, it’s essential to consider its size.
+The standard size varies depending on the region.
+If you’re sending a letter to the United States or Canada, you’ll want to set your page to US Letter size, which is 8.5’’ x 11’’.
 You’ll also want to think about the grid of your layout.

 If your letterhead vision isn’t coming together, you can always reach out to our graphic design team.
-We’ll be able to take your vision to the next level.
+We’ll be able to take your idea to the next level.

 Are you looking for personal letterhead samples?
 Complete our sample request form, and we’ll be happy to send samples.